TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 ☑️ Good lighting
 ☑️ Zoom (or other video conferencing tool)

 For online students to see and hear you, you'll need a camera and a microphone.
-You can use your computer that should have these features, but if your course is multi-access, you may want to consider an OSBOT camera and a Lewinner wireless microphone.
+You can use your computer that should have these features, but if your course is multi-access, you may want to consider an [OBSBOT camera](https://www.obsbot.com/obsbot-tiny-4k) and a [Lewinner wireless microphone](https://www.lewinnertech.com/collections/lavalier-microphone).

 Here's a demo with Scott Macklin showing how to use this equipment: